José Miguel Battle Sr.: Career

 As compensation for his service in the Bay of Pigs Invasion, Battle was given an officer’s commission in the United States Army; he held the rank of second lieutenant in the infantry.
 He did not earn high enough evaluations to merit promotion to first lieutenant and left the Army after a year.
 After being released from what many saw as the result of a betrayal from JFK, Battle settled in Union City, New Jersey, and began leading of a family of Cuban-American criminals involved in organized crime activities from loansharking and gambling to drug trafficking and murder.
 He allegedly established good working relationships with the Italian Mafia in the New York City area, but at other times the corporation had violent turf wars with various Italian mafia families.
 He became wealthy from an illegal lottery racket known as bolita (little ball), which was popular among expatriate Italians, Cubans and Puerto Ricans.
 It is estimated that his network earned up to $45 million a year in the 1970s from bolita in New Jersey, New York, and Florida.
 Battles' reputation was such that he was known among the Cuban American community in Miami as El Padrino, or the Godfather.
+Battle leveraged the acquaintance he had with felllow bolita operator Florida boss Santo Trafficante Jr. back from his days in Cuba.
+At one point his brother Gustavo met with Trafficante on a semiregular basis in restaurants at Dade County.
+Trafficante set up meetings with various mobsters he knew in New Jersey and New York, introducing Battle to Sam DeCavalcante, Tony Salerno and representatives of the Bonanno crime family.